What is multi-organ transplantation?

 In most cases of multi-organ transplantation, the organs are transplanted from the same donor (simultaneous transplantation).
 Receiving organs from the same donor instead of from different donors may reduce the level of the patient’s immune system response and lower the risk that their body will reject the organs.

 In other cases, a patient may have two failing organs, but only one is transplanted.
 This may be done when a treatment team determines that one donor organ could restore function to the other failing organ.
 If the second organ does not regain function, the patient may get special priority for a transplant of that organ through a safety net multi-organ policy.
 Under a safety net, the transplant recipient can qualify for additional priority for the non-transplanted organ if it continues not to function.
-One such policy recently completed public comment; you can read about it here.
+One such policy was approved by the OPTN Board of Directors in June 2022; you can read about it here.

 Given the scarcity of organs, allocating more than one organ to a single patient must be weighed against the opportunity to allocate lifesaving organs to multiple patients.
 In an effort to create a more equitable system for all patients, the OPTN has established a new committee to build upon existing multi-organ allocation policies.